MicrosoftDocs/win32/desktop-src/IPAMServerPSProv/remove-msft-ipam-discoverydomain.md

 ---
-Description: 'Deletes an Active Directory domain from the IPAM database that is used to discover IP infrastructure servers.'
+Description: Deletes an Active Directory domain from the IPAM database that is used to discover IP infrastructure servers.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '89a16c64-8326-40a1-aa1c-22a190f3d74a'
+ms.assetid: 89a16c64-8326-40a1-aa1c-22a190f3d74a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'internet-protocol-address-management'
+- internet-protocol-address-management
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Remove method of the MSFT\_IPAM\_DiscoveryDomain class'
+title: Remove method of the MSFT\_IPAM\_DiscoveryDomain class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Remove method of the MSFT\_IPAM\_DiscoveryDomain class